Pinnacles National Park

 The importance of the condor to Native Americans can not be underestimated, as it plays a part in the beliefs of the Firebird and is part of the storytelling traditions of many tribes, each with their own interpretation of its importance and part in their cultural heritage.

-From the West - You've got more to choose from here as the Pinnacles Visitor Center, campground, and a much longer drive into the park by road is available.
+Near the Visitor Center - You've got more to choose from here as the Pinnacles Visitor Center, campground, and a much longer drive into the park by road is available.
 From the Bear Gulch Trail and Day Use Area to the Peaks View and Old Pinnacles, there's more selection and probably the better place to start your visit if this is your first time here.

-From the West - There's less civilization here and the road only goes into the Chapparell Ranger Station, then it's time to hike.
+Near Chapparell Ranger Station - There's less civilization here and the road only goes into the station, then it's time to hike.
 You can access the Balconies Cave Trail from here, as well as good views of peaks that you may or not be able to climb, depending on your prowess.
 For most of us, it's gonna be a watching others do something time, but fascinating none the less.

 1. Take the ranger guided tour.
 They are available in both the east and west sections of the park and provide a good glimpse into the construction, by volcano, and the nature of the California lands which abound in resplendent and moon like wonder around every corner.
 At this time, most of the tours are held on weekends from March to October (East Side) and June to October (West Side).
 They include night hikes and campground evening talks, too.
 Some are hikes, such as the one from the west to the Balconies cave, and some are of the stand and listen variety on topics such as geology.